MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/network/native-802-11-extensible-ap-oids.md

 >[!IMPORTANT]
 > The [Native 802.11 Wireless LAN](native-802-11-wireless-lan4.md) interface is deprecated in Windows 10 and later.
 Please use the WLAN Device Driver Interface (WDI) instead.
 For more information about WDI, see [WLAN Universal Windows driver model](wifi-universal-driver-model.md).

 The Native 802.11 Extensible AP (access point) object identifiers (OIDs) are applicable only to miniport drivers that support the Native 802.11 Extensible AP operation mode.
+For more information about the ExtAP operation mode, see [Extensible Access Point Operation Mode](extensible-access-point-operation-mode.md).

 >[!NOTE]
 > The Native 802.11 Extensible AP operation mode is available in Windows 7 and later versions of the Windows operating systems.